rrnyquist/ebenezer/_Scripture/ESV/27_Daniel.md

 In the third year of the reign of Jehoiakim king of Judah, Nebuchadnezzar king of Babylon came to Jerusalem and besieged it. ^0101

 And the Lord gave Jehoiakim king of Judah into his hand, with some of the vessels of the house of God.
 And he brought them to the land of Shinar, to the house of his god, and placed the vessels in the treasury of his god. ^0102

 Then the king commanded Ashpenaz, his chief eunuch, to bring some of the people of Israel, both of the royal family and of the nobility, ^0103

-youths without blemish, of good appearance and skillful in all wisdom, endowed with knowledge, understanding learning, and competent to stand in the king’s palace, and to teach them the literature and language of the Chaldeans. ^0104
+youths without blemish, of good appearance and skillful in all wisdom, endowed with knowledge, understanding learning, and competent to stand in the king's palace, and to teach them the literature and language of the Chaldeans. ^0104

 The king assigned them a daily portion of the food that the king ate, and of the wine that he drank.
 They were to be educated for three years, and at the end of that time they were to stand before the king. ^0105

 Among these were Daniel, Hananiah, Mishael, and Azariah of the tribe of Judah. ^0106

-And the chief of the eunuchs gave them names : Daniel he called Belteshazzar, Hananiah he called Shadrach, Mishael he called Meshach, and Azariah he called Abednego. ^0107
+And the chief of the eunuchs gave them names: Daniel he called Belteshazzar, Hananiah he called Shadrach, Mishael he called Meshach, and Azariah he called Abednego. ^0107

-But Daniel resolved that he would not defile himself with the king’s food, or with the wine that he drank.
+But Daniel resolved that he would not defile himself with the king's food, or with the wine that he drank.
 Therefore he asked the chief of the eunuchs to allow him not to defile himself. ^0108

 And God gave Daniel favor and compassion in the sight of the chief of the eunuchs, ^0109